openshift/assisted-test-infra/README.md

 export PULL_SECRET='<pull secret JSON>'; make redeploy_all_with_install INSTALLER_IMAGE=<image to test> CONTROLLER_IMAGE=<image to test>
 ```

-## Test installer, controller, `bm-inventory` and agent images in the same flow
+## Test installer, controller, `assisted-service` and agent images in the same flow

 ```bash
 make redeploy_all INSTALLER_IMAGE=<image to test> AGENT_DOCKER_IMAGE=<image to test> SERVICE=<image to test>